Professor

 Research interests

 Hello!
-Welcome to my web page at the Department of Chemical and Biological Engineering, University of British Columbia.
-We are creating photochemical materials, technologies, and devices for energy and environmental applications.
-The broad impact of our research is evident from intellectual property generation, technology transfer, innovative product development, and the launch of a cleantech company that is benefiting people living around the world.
+Welcome to my webpage at the Department of Chemical and Biological Engineering, University of British Columbia.
+Our research focuses on creating photochemical materials, technologies, and devices for energy and environmental applications.
+The broad impact of our work is demonstrated through intellectual property generation, technology transfer, innovative product development, and the establishment of a cleantech company benefiting people worldwide.

 Specific research areas include:

-Photoreactors for Water & Air Purification: Ultraviolet (UV) photonics, photoreactions, and photoreactors are essential to many technologies and industries.
-We are developing novel materials and devices operating with UV light-emitting diodes (UV-LEDs) and microplasma UV—the emerging UV technology stars.
-The primary emphasis is to formulate the next generation of UV photolytic and photocatalytic reactors for water and air purification.
+Photoreactors for Water & Air Purification: Ultraviolet (UV) photonics, photoreactions, and photoreactors are crucial in various technologies and industries.
+We are developing novel materials and devices that utilize UV light-emitting diodes (UV-LEDs) and microplasma UV technology—the emerging stars in UV technology.
+Our primary focus is on advancing UV photolytic and photocatalytic reactors for water and air treatment.

-Artificial Photosynthesis & Solar Fuels: Artificial photosynthesis involves capturing energy from the sun and storing it in the form of chemical fuels.
-The focus of this research is to create engineered solar fuel generators for the photocatalytic production of hydrogen and value-added chemicals.
-We design photoelectrochemical cells and multifunctional photocatalysts for fuel generation by water splitting and carbon dioxide conversion.
+Artificial Photosynthesis & Solar Fuels: Artificial photosynthesis involves capturing solar energy and converting it into chemical fuels.
+Our research aims to develop engineered solar fuel generators for the photocatalytic production of hydrogen and value-added chemicals.
+We design photoelectrochemical cells and multifunctional photocatalysts for fuel generation through water splitting and carbon dioxide conversion.

-Computational Modeling of Chemical & Biological Systems: Computational fluid dynamics (CFD) plays a significant role in the study of chemical and biological systems.
-We integrate fundamental physical models with CFD to create chemical and biological reactor performance models for virtual prototyping and design optimization.
+Computational Modeling of Chemical & Biological Systems: Computational fluid dynamics (CFD) plays a pivotal role in studying chemical and biological systems.
+We integrate fundamental physical models with CFD to create models of chemical and biological reactors for virtual prototyping and design optimization.

 Scholarly and professional activities + affiliations